diwangislucky/linux-bootcamp/README.md

-# linux-bootcamp
+# Sample C Workflow
-Files to teach 213 students basics of Linux and Git.
+Files to teach 213 students basics of a C project workflow.

-Forked from Eugene Luo's bootcamp repository.
+Took inspiration from Eugene Luo's bootcamp repository.